AppDaemon/appdaemon/docs/WIDGETDEV.rst

 In the base widget, there is code to change the icon from the on icon to the off icon in response to a touch or a state change triggered elsewhere.
-The Base Widget has access to theses icon names when executing that code.
+The Base Widget has access to these icon names when executing that code.

 Static Icons
 ~~~~~~~~~~~~